artryazanov/NitroGen-Server/README.md

 # NitroGen Server

 NitroGen is an open foundation model for generalist gaming agents.
+The model weights are available on [Hugging Face](https://huggingface.co/nvidia/NitroGen).
 This repository hosts the inference server which can be easily deployed using Docker.

 For the original documentation, including manual installation steps and details on the client-side game agent, please refer to [README_ORIGINAL.md](README_ORIGINAL.md) or the [original repository](https://github.com/MineDojo/NitroGen).